symfony/symfony-docs/book/templating.rst

 Templates also commonly refer to images, JavaScript, stylesheets and other assets.
-Of course you could hard-code the path to these assets (e.g. ``/images/logo.png``), but Symfony2 provides a more dynamic option via the ``asset`` Twig function:
+Of course you could hard-code the path to these assets (e.g. ``/images/logo.png``), but Symfony provides a more dynamic option via the ``asset`` Twig function:

 .. configuration-block::